-- Mayville State has access to the following resources: - Safe Colleges modules related to Alcohol use and Sexual Assault Awareness and Prevention, and the institutionalization of freshmen-based SOS classes. - The ability to use e-Check Up for Alcohol violation sanctioning - RA programming for students is Alcohol-Free - Various student organizations and other groups a nod, in particular, to Peer Leaders - host alcohol-free programming - Wellness/HPER classes frequently have 'effects of alcohol' modules - About 1⁄2 of our students (on campus, traditional delivery) are on a varsity team. - Drug tests can be ordered for, and are randomly done, for student athletes. - Coaches provide strict expectations of student athletes as it relates to alcohol and other drugs, at least within the context of the "season."
+- Attention to Alcohol use expectations and campus resources covered in freshmen-based SOS classes - RA programming for students is Alcohol-Free - Various student organizations and other groups a nod, in particular, to Peer Leaders - host alcohol-free programming - Wellness/HPER classes frequently have 'effects of alcohol' modules - About 1⁄2 of our students (on campus, traditional delivery) are on a varsity team. - Drug tests can be ordered for, and are randomly done, for student athletes. - Coaches provide strict expectations of student athletes as it relates to alcohol and other drugs, at least within the context of the "season."